Minibuz/ChatAvion-Server/README.md

 Initially, this was a NodeJS prototype made by @vincesafe at https://github.com/vincesafe/chatavion

-Thee program is composed of a Spring project that provides a DNS server on port 53 and an HTTP server on port 80.<br>
+The program is composed of a Spring project that provides a DNS server on port 53 and an HTTP server on port 80.<br>
 The DNS server responds to queries for a specific domain with a pre-configured IP address, and the HTTP server responds to the same request on a REST API implementation.

 # Prerequisites